Dinner For Two

 Her name is Daisy, and we met in high school.
 I was in the math club, and she was a cheerleader.

 She was so beautiful.
 Still is.
-But wow was she a star.
+But wow, was she a star.
 She was a flyer, and I’d go to every game just to watch her.
-I have no idea what she saw in me, but we started to date our senior year.
+I have no idea what she saw in me, but we started to date in our senior year.

 JAMES

 We used to come here at least once a week.
 We’d get a chocolate milkshake to share, and she would always order her burgers with extra ketchup and pickles.
-She loved pickles and so did I, but I would always give them to her.
-She still doesn’t know I love them too after almost 75 years of marriage.
+She loves pickles, and so do I, but I always give them to her.
+After 75 years of marriage, she still doesn’t know that I love them too.

 WAITRESS